How Many Car Accidents Are There in the USA Per Day?

 In 2016, 1,129 people died in car accidents in Ohio.
 This is a slight increase from 1,110 fatalities in 2015.
 The majority of these deaths occurred on urban roads.
 Police linked 313 car accident deaths to alcohol impairment and 207 deaths to speeding in Ohio in 2015.
 Drivers and passengers weren’t the only victims – 116 pedestrians and 25 cyclists in Ohio also died in 2015.
 Every year, thousands of people experience life-changing car accidents in Ohio.

 Almost everyone in the country knows at least one person who has suffered a loss or injury in a vehicle accident.
-If you’ve become a victim in one of the thousands of annual car accidents in the U.S, trust an attorney.
+If you’ve become a victim in one of the thousands of annual car accidents in the U.S, trust in a Dayton personal injury attorney.
 You may be able to recover your damages.